x03xd/x03xd/README.md

 ### 🔹 [Windows Keylogger (Educational Project)](https://github.com/x03xd/low-level-windows-keylogger-POC)
 An ongoing personal project started in 2024 to explore low-level programming, operating system internals, and common security vulnerabilities in user input handling.
 Written primarily in C and assembly, with some initialization scripts.
-The project is strictly for educational and ethical purposes — aimed at deepening my understanding of Windows internals and how malicious software operates, focusing on improving defensive techniques.
+The project is strictly for educational and ethical purposes — aimed at deepening my understanding of Windows internals and how malicious software operates and spreads.

----